gmullerb/basecode/README.md

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](/LICENSE.txt)

-**This project is build with the purpose of given a base code from where you can start to develop with a little of extra work.**
+**This project is build with the purpose of given a base code from where to start developing a Web app with little effort.**

 This project is licensed under the terms of the [MIT license](/LICENSE.txt).